Nautilus-Research/reactor/README.md

 # reactor
 Reactor is the next-generation development framework as a service initially implemented in pure C# for the Azure cloud.
 We enable ANY startup to build a hyper-scalable product with a fraction of the time and effort.
-We do this by handling complexity under the hood and simplifying your code to be more natural and intuitive than was ever possible.
+We do this by handling complexity under the hood and simplifying your code to be more natural and intuitive than was ever possible with conventional methods.

+Visit our website at nautilus2k dot com to learn more about our product.
+Here is what we do in a nut shell:

 #1 With our FaaS, you start with a relational database for important, slow-changing data where you need referential integrity & consistency; and MongoDB for fast-changing big data.